Seljalandsfoss Summer horses

 Seljalandsfoss is very wet.
 This makes it a challenge to capture with big landscape lenses.
 This is because they have large elements and get wet very quickly.
 Forget square filters if you are getting close.

-Although you might have been hoping for a big colourful evening sky, the waterfall works well in rainy conditions.
-Successful photography is a matter of protecting your camera, lens and self from the spray.
+Although you might have been hoping for a big, colourful evening sky, the waterfall works well in rainy conditions.
+Successful photography is a matter of protecting your camera, lens, and self from the spray.
 A clear plastic bag works well if you are able to compose and focus through the plastic.
 Then lift the plastic off the lens to take the shot.
-Eventually your lens will become wet.
-Take paper towel to soak surplus water and a dry cloth to polish.
+Eventually, your lens will become wet.
+Take a paper towel to soak up excess water and a dry cloth to polish.
 Start with filters on and work to filters off.
-Have an assistant help to protect and dry your lens.
+Have an assistant help protect and dry your lens.

 Experiment with S (Tv) mode.
-This waterfall looks good with around 1/20 sec exposure.
-This sort of speed is good for mono-pod.
-Most photographers use a tripod, but behind the falls it can be better to have a more fluid system.
+This waterfall looks good with around 1/20 second exposure.
+This sort of speed is good for monopods.
+Most photographers use a tripod, but behind the falls, it can be better to have a more fluid system.

 .